license. A person who wants to apply for an ABC license must start with the nearest

 specialized in Licensing and Enforcement.

-ABC Liquor License Specialists is led by industry expert, Russell Bloom, and are considered the premier liquor license consultants for the purchase, sale and facilitation of ABC liquor licenses nationwide.
+Liquor License Auctioneers is led by industry expert, Russell Bloom, and are considered the premier liquor license consultants in California.